unfolded, indications, how long

 • inability to achieve a local level of anesthesia

 General anesthesia involves a preparatory anesthesia consultation several days before the medical act.
-During this consultation, the anesthesiologist asks the patient about his general state of health, his medical history and determines the type of anesthesia according to the operation or act, but also potential illnesses and treatments in progress. .
+During this consultation, the anesthesiologist asks the patient regarding his general state of health, his medical history and determines the type of anesthesia according to the operation or act, but also potential illnesses and treatments in progress. .
 An anesthetic questionnaire must also be completed.
 A little before the intervention, a new pre-anaesthetic consultation takes place (generally the day before for hospitalization or the same day for an intervention in ambulatory) to check that everything is fine.

 Do you have to be fasting for general anesthesia?